American Soul

 American Soul is an American musical drama television series, created by Jonathan Prince and Devon Greggory, that premiered on February 5, 2019, on BET.
 The series tells the story of Don Cornelius and the creation of his legendary music and dance program Soul Train and it stars an ensemble cast including Sinqua Walls, Jason Dirden, Iantha Richardson, Christopher Jefferson, Katlyn Nichol, Jelani Winston, and Kelly Price.
 In April 2019, it was renewed for a second season, which premiered on May 27, 2020.

+Cast member Katlyn Nichol revealed in an interview on the ENSPIRE Network podcast, in 2021, that there would not be a third season of the series.

 Premise

 American Soul tells the story of Don Cornelius, "his Soul Train dancers, crew and musicians in a cutthroat Hollywood in the 1970s and how they worked, played, rose and fell against the backdrop of the show that was most responsible for the way African-American culture was perceived by the world then."

 The first season takes place between the first two seasons of Soul Train between 1971 and 1973.
 The second season jumps ahead two years later in 1975.